Before you travel to Canada

 STUDENTs starting THEIR PROGRAM IN WINTER SESSION 2021 (September 2021 – April 2022) OR LATER

-If you are beginning studies in 2021 Winter Term 1 (September to December, 2021), your coverage will automatically start on August 1, 2021.
-You can apply to change your coverage dates if you will arrive in September or later.
+If you are beginning studies in Winter Term 1 (September to December), your coverage will automatically start on August 1.
+You should purchase advanced coverage if you will arrive earlier or apply to change your coverage dates if you will arrive in September or later.
+Learn about changing coverage dates.

-One-term exchange students starting in Winter Term 1 will be covered as of August 30, 2021, and coverage dates cannot changed.
-If you are arriving before August 30 we strongly recommend that you purchase advanced coverage.
+One-term exchange students have distinct coverage dates that cannot be changed.
+If you are arriving before your coverage begins we strongly recommend that you purchase advanced coverage.

 GET YOUR VIRTUAL IMED CARD